 Dog owners are responsible for their dogs.
 In particular –

-- Every dog on a highway or in a public place must wear a collar which shows the name and address AND telephone number (a change to the law in 2016) of the owner.
+- Every dog on a highway or in a public place must wear a collar which shows the name and address AND telephone number of the owner.
 This will help reunite you and your dog should it stray and may avoid you incurring collection and housing costs.

 - It is an offence to allow a dog to worry livestock.